Term 3 – Year Three Guide: Summertime, is the living easy?

 Well done!
 It’s all over but maybe it’s just beginning for you?
 So what did you learn?

-As you’ve seen, life at University is full of ups and downs.
+As you’ve seen, life at University is full of ups and downs, check out other Useful University stuff here.
 You’ve experienced a lot, including:

 - preparing yourself for going to Uni, including deciding where to live and choosing the right kind of bank account

 - budgeting your spending to stretch your money

 - identifying alternative ways of making a bit of extra cash